launchdarkly/cpp-sdks/libs/client-sdk/README.md

 Contributing
 ------------

 We encourage pull requests and other contributions from the community.
-Check out our [contributing guidelines](../../CONTRIBUTING.md) for instructions on how to contribute to this SDK.
+Read our [contributing guidelines](../../CONTRIBUTING.md) for instructions on how to contribute to this SDK.

 About LaunchDarkly